Trinity College (Connecticut): Student publication

-The Trinity College Department of Athletics currently sponsors a wide range of sports.
+The Trinity Tripod, founded in 1904, is Trinity College's student newspaper.

 Fraternities and sororities

-Officially, approximately 18% of the student body are affiliated with a Greek organization.
-They operate under guidelines and regulations established and enforced by the Trinity College.
+According to the college, 18% of the student body are affiliated with a Greek organization.

-In 2012, then-president James F. Jones proposed a social policy for Trinity College which made a commitment, among other things, to require all sororities and fraternities to achieve gender parity within two years (i.e., for each sorority and fraternity to have an equal number of male and female members) or face closure.
+In 2012, then-president James F. Jones proposed a social policy for Trinity College which made a commitment, among other things, to require all sororities and fraternities to achieve gender parity within two years or face closure.
 Trinity College's co-ed mandate for fraternities and sororities was withdrawn in September 2015 and replaced with the "Campaign for Community" effort to establish more inclusive social traditions on campus.

-Trinity currently has the following sororities and fraternities:
+Trinity currently has several sororities and fraternities: